EdwardSnug/alx-low_level_programming/0x14-bit_manipulation/README.md

 3. 11 - A function that sets the value of a bit to 1 at a given index
 4. 100 - A function that sets the value of a bit to 0 at a given index
 5. 101 - A function that returns the number of bits you would need to flip to get from one number to another
+6. Endianness - a function that checks the endianness.
+7. Crackme3 - Find The password in the given program and save it without any alterations